Rasterio affords concurrent processing of raster data. Python’s global

 The code above simulates a CPU-intensive calculation that runs faster when

-concurrent.futures module.
-Compared to the case of one concurrent job
+compared to the case of one concurrent job (

-we get an almost 3x speed up with four concurrent jobs.
+we get over 3x speed up with four concurrent jobs.